-The purpose of performance appraisals is to ensure that the employee is satisfied in his/her work and suitable for his/her position.
+The purpose of performance appraisals is to ensure that employees are satisfied in their work and suitable for their positions.
 The performance appraisal is a time to discuss work demands and job responsibilities, to review policies and procedures, and to address any deficiencies that are noted.